MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD06_DEMO.md

 8. Press F12.
 9. In the F12 Developer Tools Pane, click on **Dock Bottom** option on the top right corner, so that can see Both Microsoft Edge and Developer windows at the same time.
 10. To display the fully expanded version of the layout rules applied to the HTML content, click **Elements** tab.
+11. In Elements tab expand **body** and expand **article**.
-11. Right-click the **div** entry, and then select **Add attribute**.
+12. Right-click the **div** entry, and then select **Add attribute**.
-12. Type **display: inline**, and then press ENTER.
+13. Type **display: inline**, and then press ENTER.
-13. In Microsoft Edge, notice that the four **div** elements are now laid out side-by-side aligned by text baseline with height and width properties ignored.
+14. In Microsoft Edge, notice that the four **div** elements are now laid out side-by-side aligned by text baseline with height and width properties ignored.
 This is the **inline layout** mode.

 ![alt text](./Images/20480B_6_Layout-Row.png "The div elements in inline layout mode")

-14. Resize the browser window to make it narrower, so you can see how the application wraps the blocks onto the next line in the **inline layout** mode.
+15. Resize the browser window to make it narrower, so you can see how the application wraps the blocks onto the next line in the **inline layout** mode.
-15. In the F12 Developer Tools window, on the **CSS** tab, click the **display: inline** rule, change it to read **display:inline-block**, and then press ENTER.
+16. In the F12 Developer Tools window, on the **CSS** tab, click the **display: inline** rule, change it to read **display:inline-block**, and then press ENTER.
-16. Notice the layout is the same but the **height** and **width** properties are now preserved.
+17. Notice the layout is the same but the **height** and **width** properties are now preserved.
 This is the **inline-block** mode.

 >**Note**: If required, make the browser window wider so that blocks **One** and **Three** are on the same line.

 ![alt text](./Images/20480B_6_Layout-Inline-Block.png "The div elements in inline-block layout mode")

-17. In Microsoft Edge, resize the browser window so you can see how the application wraps the blocks onto the next line in the **inline layout** mode.
+18. In Microsoft Edge, resize the browser window so you can see how the application wraps the blocks onto the next line in the **inline layout** mode.
-18. In the F12 Developer Tools window, on the **CSS** tab, click the **display: inline-block** rule.
+19. In the F12 Developer Tools window, on the **CSS** tab, click the **display: inline-block** rule.
 Change this rule to **display:-ms-flexbox**, and then press ENTER.
-19. To view the new layout, switch to Microsoft Edge.
+20. To view the new layout, switch to Microsoft Edge.
 The application displays the **div** elements in a vertical column.
-20. In the F12 Developer Tools window, on the **CSS** tab, click the **display: -ms-flexbox** rule, change it to **display:table-cell**, and then press ENTER.
+21. In the F12 Developer Tools window, on the **CSS** tab, click the **display: -ms-flexbox** rule, change it to **display:table-cell**, and then press ENTER.
-21. To view the new layout, switch to Microsoft Edge.
+22. To view the new layout, switch to Microsoft Edge.
 The application displays the **div** elements in a horizontal table.

 #### Switch between positioning modes in a webpage